-2.3.7 The Grange Hall in Smithville Center - built in 1892, was formerly used for Grange meetings during warm-weather months.
-During the winter, meetings were held at members homes as the building lacks central heating.
-It was has also used as polling place for residents on that side of town.
-The polling place has moved to the fire station in Smithville Flats since the Grange is inactive.
+2.3.7 The Grange Hall in Smithville Center - built in 1892, it is still used for Grange meetings during warm-weather months.
+(During the winter, meetings are held at members homes as the building lacks central heating.)
+It has also been used as polling place for residents on that side of town.
+(As of this writing, 9/17/12, the Smithville Center Grange has gone inactive and the polling place moved to the fire station in Smithville Flats.)